What is Diesel Fuel Atomization?

 Historically, around 6,500 psi was the standard amount of pressure used to atomize, emulsify, and vaporize diesel.
 Today, diesel engine manufacturers are experimenting with injectors that use ten times that amount of pressure.

 Fuel Catalysts – The second type of atomizer is a pre-combustion fuel catalyst.
-Unlike injectors, fuel catalysts do not use pressure to atomize fuel.
+Unlike injectors, fuel catalysts do not use pressure to atomize the fuel.
 Instead, a fuel catalyst neutralizes the polarity binding fuel molecules into clusters.

 How a Fuel Catalyst Works on a Molecular Level